 Sanosuke looked stricken.
 “I… no. Shit.
 No, I… never thought of that.
-I really… really… didn’t feel like it was… I thought it was all just fine at the time, but… shit…” His eyes broke from Megumi’s again, fixing on the floor, and this time they did not re-ascend.
+I really… really… didn’t feel like it was… I thought it was all just fine at the time, but… shit…” His eyes broke from Megumi’s again, fixing on the floor, and in this instance they did not re-ascend.

 With a tone infinitesimally more gentle than before, Megumi shifted the subject slightly.
 “How did your interaction with Saitou proceed from there?”

 “I… well, I had no real job to give him,” Sanosuke told the floor, “so I made him just a sort of odd-jobs man to do whatever muscle-work anyone needed.
 There wasn’t a lot for him to do, so mostly he just ended up… in… in my room.”
 He hastened on in a faintly defensive tone, “But we talked a lot!
 It wasn’t like we were just having sex all the time.”

 “And what did you talk about?”

 “He would never want to talk about himself.
 Obviously that’s because he was a secret agent all along, but at the time I just figured a slave didn’t have a lot of interesting stuff to say about his own life.
 So we mostly talked about me, and how I grew up, and what I liked to do.
 Oh, and about dad and his work.”
 Sanosuke’s mouth tightened into a frown before he went on more slowly, “I guess…” This point seemed to be novelly occurring to him here and now.
 “I guess he got a lot of information out of me, actually.
 I couldn’t have helped him with details, but what I said probably told him what to investigate and where to look and shit.”